 The Division for Early Childhood was started in 1973 by a group of volunteers who cared deeply about the development of young children with special needs.
 DEC is one of 17 divisions of the Council for Exceptional Children (CEC), the largest professional organization dedicated to improving the educational success of individuals with disabilities and/or gifts and talents.

 Why?
 Spotlight on DEC Priorities

-The DEC restructure was developed first by outlining the work of DEC as depicted on the Services, Supports, & Executive Strategy document.
+The DEC structure was developed first by outlining the work of DEC as depicted on the Services, Supports, & Executive Strategy document.
 View the full document.
 After the "what" was clearly defined, next the "who" had to be defined.
 View the organizational chart.

 The Executive Office, charged by the Executive Board, assures the work, based on the DEC Priority Issues Agenda and DEC Ends, is accomplished through DEC's most significant resource, its volunteer workforce.
 Therefore, the “who” includes the DEC Working Committees, DEC Development Teams, and DEC Communities of Practice.
-Subdivisions remain a critical component of the organization, serving as State level ambassadors for the work of DEC, promoting DEC membership, supporting advancement of evidencebased practices, the DEC Recommended Practices, and DEC policy priorities across all states.
+Subdivisions are a critical component of the organization, serving as State level ambassadors for the work of DEC, promoting DEC membership, supporting advancement of evidence-based practices, the DEC Recommended Practices, and DEC policy priorities across all states.
 DEC Executive Board members serve as liaisons to the work in full partnership with the Executive Office and as active members of the work.

 And now, the How?

 "Our dilemma is that we hate change and love it at the same time.
 What we really want is for things to remain the same but get better."
 Sydney J. Harris